Vrroom/vrroom.github.io/_posts/2024-08-11-sign-detection.markdown

 </table>
 </div>

 We first run a human pose estimation model [DWPose](https://github.com/IDEA-Research/DWPose) on news videos that we collected from YouTube.
 We design heuristics to label to pose sequences.
 These heuristics are described in detail later in this post.
 Some of these heuristics may abstain from labelling while others may not be applicable at test time.
 We use [Snorkel](https://github.com/snorkel-team/snorkel) to aggregate these heuristics and assign probabilistic labels on an unlabelled training set.
 Internally, Snorkel weighs agreement/disagreement between heuristics on the entire unlabelled training set to assign probabilistic labels.
 We use these probabilistic labels to train a hand-signer classifier on pose sequences.
-Since Snorkel is only applicable during training time, its necessary to train the classifier so that we can use it later to detect hand-signers.
+Since Snorkel is only applicable during training time, it's necessary to train the classifier so that we can use it later to detect hand-signers.

 # Snorkel: Making sense of Weak Labels